 While there are many types of arthritis, the main kinds that affect the foot are osteoarthritis, rheumatoid arthritis, and gout.
 If left untreated, inflammation can damage your joints, leading to more pain and decreased motion of the affected joints.

 Some common symptoms in arthritic joints of the foot and ankle include:

 In some instances, such as with rheumatoid arthritis, inflammation can cause severe cartilage damage that can leave your joints permanently deformed.

 Your feet are typically affected by the most common form of arthritis, osteoarthritis.
 Over time, the wear and tear of daily movement and exercise begin to break down the cartilage between the bones in your feet, causing them to grind together when you walk.
 This, in turn, leads to inflammation, which causes pain and other arthritic symptoms.

 Men and women in their forties are at an age where the damage from typical wear and tear of the feet is beginning to show.
 Fast forward a couple of decades, and almost half of people in their sixties and seventies suffer from arthritis-related foot pain.

-Arthritis can affect any of the joints in your foot and ankle, including the middle portion of your foot and lead to incredibly severl heel and ankle pain.
+Arthritis can affect any of the joints in your foot and ankle, including the middle portion of your foot.
 Those with bunions are also very susceptible.

 Both noninvasive and surgical options are available for treating arthritis of the feet.
 Noninvasive treatment options include various medications to reduce pain and inflammation.
-Dr. Kaviani uses these conservative treatments whenever possible.
+Dr. Kaviani and Dr. Chabokrow use these conservative treatments whenever possible.

 Paying special attention to diet and weight management can help you lose weight, which reduces stress and pressure on the feet that contribute to arthritis.